 This combination of natural materials, a homely domestic object, and contemporary technology exemplifies the key way that consumer goods were discursively articulated.
 The arrival car park contained several very well maintained classic vehicles – a vintage Land Rover and a Type 2 Volkswagen camper van, for example.
-These practical long-lasting vehicles suggest a desire to be living in the 1960s, perhaps for aesthetic reasons based on appreciation of innovative classic designs, but also suggest a wish for an ostensibly simpler life that is now read as containing fewer demands on time, location, or selfhood.
+These practical long-lasting vehicles suggest a desire to be living in the 1960s, perhaps for aesthetic reasons based on appreciation of innovative classic designs, but also suggesting a wish for an ostensibly simpler life that is now read as containing fewer demands on time, location, or selfhood.
 Clothing also reflected this philosophy.
-Most people attending, ourselves included, brought a bag filled with a clashing mixture of cotton, lycra, natural dyes, and neon.
+Most people attending, ourselves included, brought a bag filled with a clashing mixture of cotton, wool, natural dyes, lycra, Gore-tex, and neon.
 We noticed some very careful dressing, dependent on activity, temperature, and social context.
 Early morning yoga, canoeing, and running all saw a preponderance of man-made fibres; attending the Lectures brought more classic design clothing in natural fibres, the sartorial equivalent of the vintage Land Rover; while relaxing in the evening around the campfire or in the little stone-built pub saw us dressed in a mixture of the two, especially when the temperature dropped near to freezing and we put on everything we had brought.

 This approach and its cultural associations extended throughout the camp and the lectures.
-Speakers referred again and again to moments in time or places in which life was apparently simpler, more rewarding existentially, more sensitive to the natural environment, and more ethical.
+Speakers referred repeatedly to moments in time or places in which life was apparently simpler, more rewarding existentially, more sensitive to the natural environment, and more ethical.
 The lecturers consistently promoted an image of a simpler, more authentic mode of existence, better integrating work and life into a unified whole.
 For example, a workshop on improvisational theatre and creativity, run by a management consultant who also teaches at Saïd Business School, was held in a traditional workshop out in the forest, surrounded by handsaws, axes, and woodcarving equipment.
-In this environment we were encouraged to physically reconnect with ourselves and interact with each other in order to unblock our natural creativity.
+In this environment we were encouraged to physically reconnect with ourselves and interact with each other in order to unlock our natural creativity.
 In another talk, we were told a story of how the speaker, disillusioned with his conventional career, had set off around the UK on a bicycle to meet and interview a range of traditional craftspeople, each with a distinctive local flavour to their crafts, expressed, for example, through strong dialect, reference to skills handed down from generation to generation, or the use of specifically local materials.